Kroos points to the stars: Dembélés lesson in humility

 The value of the secondary role in the tactical ecosystem 🧠

-In a sport where the market algorithm and performance data dictate the lineups, the figure of the bench player is an undervalued tactical asset.
-Dembélé, with his speed and dribbling, represents a change of script in tight matches.
+In a sport where market algorithms and performance data dictate lineups, the figure of the bench player is an undervalued tactical asset.
+Dembélé, with his speed and dribbling, represents a game-changer in tight matches.
 Kroos, an expert at reading games from the field, knows that accepting not being a starter without sabotaging the locker room is a soft skill that does not appear in statistics or million-dollar contracts.

 The elite of the bench: an exclusive club for the humble 🤝

-While some stars cry on Instagram for not playing, Dembélé sits down, waits his turn, and goes out to run as if his life depended on it.
-Kroos, who retired at the top, drops the bomb and leaves half the world's squad looking at their own navels.
+While some stars cry on Instagram for not playing, Dembélé sits down, waits his turn, and goes out to run as if his electricity bill depended on it.
+Kroos, who retired at the top, drops the bombshell and leaves half the world's squad staring at their own navels.
 In the end, football rewards those who put the team first, even if their backside hurts from so much bench time.